chainer/chainer-chemistry/examples/qm9/README.md

 ## Dependencies

-To run the example, the following packages also need to be installed:
+Before running the example, the following packages also need to be installed:

 - [`matplotlib`](https://matplotlib.org/)
 - [`seaborn`](https://seaborn.pydata.org/)